tomgeorge/eca/README.md

 ## How it works

-Editors spawn the server via `eca server` and communicate via stdin/stdout.
-Logs are printed to stderr, use `--verbose` to log client<->server communication or `--log-level debug`  to log more info like LLM responses.

-Supported editors already download latest server on start and require no extra configuration
+Editors spawn the server via `eca server` and communicate via stdin/stdout, similar to LSPs.
+Supported editors already download latest server on start and require no extra configuration.

 ## Roadmap